Tonyxu82/tonyxu82.github.io/links.md

 ### Data Structures and Algorithms

 #### [Big O Cheatsheet](http://www.bigocheatsheet.com/)
 Always love cheatsheet.
-But don't use it during your exam!
+But don\'t use it in your exam!